Mielczarek-wiz/frontend-react-todo-app/README.md

 # put-poznan-frontend-project-three

-The second project with the same goal: The main goal was to add to given application a few functionalities like:
+The second project with the same goal- make Todo list application, but this time from scratch in React.

-delete icon and delete function (which also was given), update function when the checkbox is checked, add pages (tabs) which split todo list into two lists with done and not done tasks, add some CSS.
 Before run this application use function ```npm install```.